tschellenbach/Stream-Framework/docs/activity.rst

 Activity class
 ==================

-Activity is the core data in Feedly; their implementation follows the `activitystream schema specification <http://activitystrea.ms/specs/atom/1.0/>`_.
+Activity is the core data in Stream Framework; their implementation follows the `activitystream schema specification <http://activitystrea.ms/specs/atom/1.0/>`_.
-An activity in Feedly is composed by an actor, a verb and an object; for example: "Geraldine posted a photo".
+An activity in Stream Framework is composed by an actor, a verb and an object; for example: "Geraldine posted a photo".
-The data stored in activities can be extended if necessary; depending on how you use feedly you might want to store some extra information or not.
+The data stored in activities can be extended if necessary; depending on how you use Stream Framework you might want to store some extra information or not.
-Here is a few good rule of thumbs to follow in case you are not sure wether some information should be stored in feedly:
+Here is a few good rule of thumbs to follow in case you are not sure wether some information should be stored in Stream Framework:

 Good choice:

 1. Add a field used to perform aggregation (eg. object category)
-2. You want to keep every piece of information needed to work with activities in feedly (eg. avoid database lookups)
+2. You want to keep every piece of information needed to work with activities in Stream Framework (eg. avoid database lookups)

 Bad choice: